halgari/mjolnir/README.md

 Internally, Mjolnir wraps the LLVM library.
 It then provides several layers of abstractions on top of LLVM.
 See the examples in the repository for indepth examples of the library at work.

+NOTE: the real work lately has been going on in the datomic branch.
+See recent additions to that branch for up-to-date examples.

 ## Layers

 Constructors - various Clojure functions that wrap expressions and can emulate let, defn, etc. To use these, use the following pattern